Debugging Preparation: Windows Forms Applications

 The following table displays one additional recommended property setting.

 You can debug Windows Forms applications from inside Visual Studio, or by attaching to an already running application.
-For more information on attaching, see Attaching to Running Processes.
+For more information about attaching, see Attaching to Running Processes.

-To debug a C#, J#, or Visual Basic Windows Forms application
+To debug a C#, F#, or Visual Basic Windows Forms application